 7.6 Skip permit time limits apply.
 When booking a skip with a permit the Skip must be used within the period of time that the Skip permit lasts for.
 You may extend this by getting in touch with us.
 We reserve the right to remove the Skip when the skip time has lapsed unless you tell us otherwise.

 7.7 Reimbursement of costs and any loss we suffer.
-If you break your promise in clause 7.4 and breach the conditions in any permission and we suffer a loss or there are costs which arise from you breaching the conditions of the permission, then you will reimburse us for all losses and any costs that we incur.
+If you break your promise in clause 7.2 or 7.4 and breach the conditions in any permission and we suffer a loss or there are costs which arise from you breaching the conditions of the permission, then you will reimburse us for all losses and any costs that we incur.

 8. Delivering and Collecting Skips